High Heels

 So now it's time to face the fact, to take it on the chin

-High heels and me are history so they’re destined for the bin
+Heels and me are history so they’re destined for the bin

 I used to feel so glamorous all dressed up for a do